google/zetasql/docs/functions-and-operators.md

 **Examples**

-Example with a map constructor:
+The following example uses the `NEW` operator with a map constructor:

 ```sql
 NEW Universe {